1. Destinations

 England is a country that is part of the United Kingdom.
 The area now called England was first inhabited by modern humans during the Upper Paleolithic period but takes its name from the Angles, a Germanic tribe deriving its name from the Anglia peninsula, who settled during the 5th and 6th centuries.
 England's economy is one of the largest and most dynamic in the world, with an average GDP per capita of £28,100 or $36,000.

-Bird Sanctuaries by destination
+Bird Sanctuaries by destinations in England

 Bird Sanctuaries to Explore in England